Number π and Solomon's molten sea

 it round about" (Kings I, Ch.
 7:23) (see the side view and the view from above).
 Since the diameter of the vessel was 10

-cubits included the thickness of the walls of the vessel, while the perimeter
+of 10 cubits included the thickness of the walls of the vessel, while the

 450 cubic cubits.
 The Talmud however calculates the volume of the cylinder